ktaranov/sqlserver-kit/SQL Server Trace Flag.md

  - [Trace Flag 1118](#1118) (for versions < SQL Server 2016)
  - [Trace Flag 3023](#3023) (for versions < SQL Server 2014)
  - [Trace Flag 3226](#3226) (for all versions)
+ - [Trace Flag 3449](#3449) (for versions SQL Server 2012 SP3 CU3 or later or SQL Server 2014 SP1 CU7 or later)
  - [Trace Flag 7412](#7412) (for versions >= SQL Server 2016)
  - [Trace Flag 7745](#7745) (for versions >= SQL Server 2016)
  - [Trace Flag 7752](#7752) (for versions >= SQL Server 2016)

-**Trace Flag 272** prevents identity gap after restarting SQL Server 2012 instance, critical for columns with identity and tinyint and smallint data types.
+**Trace Flag 272** prevents identity gap after restarting SQL Server 2012 instance, critical for columns with identity and `tinyint` and `smallint` data types.
 (Demo for repeating this issue [here](https://github.com/ktaranov/sqlserver-kit/Errors/Identity_gap_sql_server_2012.sql))

 **Trace flag 1118** addresses contention that can exist on a particular type of page in a database, the SGAM page.